 We’ve covered a few of the possibilities to provide interaction and engagement for your readers.
 Here’s a closing example of an interactive tree diagram.
 This could illustrate anything where there are unfolding and branching possibilities: from a news article to a project plan to a series of outcomes and recommendations.
 You can use this either to easily produce a very complicated and beautiful tree diagram simply by entering the data into a spreadsheet file and running the program, or to put a live version on your site, so that a reader can be engaged in the unfolding of a process or narrative.

 For now, let’s end with a lighthearted (and fictitious) look at how you might use D3.js to tell a story.
 Click on any filled circle to advance the story.

-My visual data clients include the Atlantic Canada Opportunities Agency, The Agency for Co-operative Housing and consulting companies doing work for the World Bank, the Girl Guides of Canada and Toronto Community Housing.
+My visual data clients include the Atlantic Canada Opportunities Agency, The Agency for Co-operative Housing, J. Birch-Jones Consulting and Circum Network as well as other consulting companies doing work for the World Bank, the Girl Guides of Canada and Toronto Community Housing.
 I have conducted repeats of my skill-development workshop for the Canadian Evaluation Society.